-If you regularly check your email using an iPhone then you might assume you know all the ins and outs of the iPad’s Mail app, but it has a few handy tricks to help business users stay on top of their inbox.
+If you regularly check your iPad Mail using an iPhone then you might assume you know all the ins and outs of the iPad’s Mail app, but it has a few handy tricks to help business users stay on top of their inbox.

 One of the key advantages to checking your email on the iPad is that you can view your inbox in the left-hand column and tap on each email to view the contents on the right of the screen.
 To take advantage of the extra screen real estate you can turn your iPad sideways to use the Mail app in landscape mode, where this left-hand column remains permanently on the screen.

 By default, you see two lines of preview text of each email in the inbox column, but if you want to expand this on the iPad you can dive into the Settings/Mail menu and set it as high as five lines.
 While you’re there you can customise the swipe left and right options, which offer easy access to bin, flag and archive options.